-Surprising, as it’s easily accessible from Europe and now New York, but great if you want to avoid crowded line-ups and frustrated locals.
+Surprising, as it’s easily accessible from Europe and North America, but great if you want to avoid crowded line-ups and frustrated locals.
 French is spoken widely alongside the native language of the region, Wolof.

-This consistency has led to a number of highly skilled Senegalese surfers of which all the camp’s guides are drawn from.
+Consistent high quality surf has led to a number of very talented Senegalese surfers, including Cherif Fall, Khadjou Sambe, local surf instructors and the Dakar groms.
 Like other coastal Senegalese, the Atlantic’s in their blood and they have intricate knowledge of the ocean and their breaks.

-Sharing and hospitality is integral to Senegalese culture, so if invite you to join an impromptu meal with them it’s respectful to partake.
-Be wary of rip-roaringly hot peppers if they aren’t your bag though, and try and take the bullet gracefully if you get caught unawares.
+Sharing and hospitality is integral to Senegalese culture, so if invited to join an impromptu meal with them it’s respectful to partake.
+Be wary of rip-roaringly hot peppers if they aren’t your bag though, and try to take the bullet gracefully if you get caught unawares.